apollographql/apollo-client/README.md

 **The master branch is the beta version of Apollo Client 2.0, to find the current @latest, take a look at the `latest` branch.
 For update information, check out the [upgrade guide](Upgrade.md)**

+**The documentation site still references the 1.0 API until we are out of beta for the 2.0**

 Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, etc. It allows you to easily build UI components that fetch data via GraphQL.
 To get the most value out of `apollo-client` you should use it with one of its view layer integrations.

 To get started with the React integration go to our [**React Apollo documentation website**](http://dev.apollodata.com/react/).